daaain/daaain.github.com/source/_posts/2015-08-14-containerise-everything.markdown

 ## Why you should stop installing development environment locally

 This is a placeholder post for my talk about containers / Docker from [re:develop conference][1] 2015 conference in Bournemouth.
+I'll eventually write up the main points in a proper blog post form, but for now see the embedded slides.

 _____________________